Sukhman123preet/webdev/README.md

 ## Projects

 ## 1. Currency Converter
 A dynamic web application that converts currency values based on the latest exchange rates.
-Users can select different currencies and get real-time conversions.
+Users can select different currencies and get their conversions.

 ## Features: